sadiaafreendona/jmeter-performance-testing/README.md

 ### Summary
--
+- While executed 300 concurrent request, found 7 request got connection timeout and error rate is 0.35%.
+- Summary: Server can handle almost concurrent 250 API call with almost zero (0) error rate.

 # Introduction

-This document explains how to run a performance test with JMeter against an restful-booker.herokuapp.com
+This document explains how to run a performance test with JMeter against banglapuzzle.com

 # Install